-That’s the uppermost layer of your screen, which is extremely sensitive to the acidity in alcohol or compounds like ammonia or propylene glycol, often present in cleaning agents such as window cleaners and degreasers.
+That’s the uppermost layer of your screen, which is extremely sensitive to the acidity in alcohol and in compounds like ammonia or propylene glycol.
+These are often present in cleaning agents such as window cleaners and degreasers.
 Using these liquids will corrode the surface of your screen, resulting in scratches or even smudges you won’t be able to get rid of.

 And if that doesn’t sound bad enough, think about what happens when the protective layer is completely ruined.

 “Underneath there it’s the most intelligent part of the laptop,” Silverman explains.
 “What happens is that the liquid will get through that first line of defense, and when it does that it’s going to really affect the sensors.”

 Things get even trickier when you’re dealing with touchscreens.
 On models like the Microsoft Surface, the display is the main input—as opposed to your mouse or trackpad on a regular laptop—so it’s ultra-sensitive, Silverman says.
 Using a strong liquid cleaner like a degreaser or a bleach-based disinfectant can obliterate the top layer on the screen.
 Combine that with high pressure, and you can kiss your fancy touchscreen computer goodbye.